 The Memorial Union offers a variety of social and educational activities for UW students, faculty, staff, Wisconsin Union Members, and the Madison community.

 Opened on October 5, 1928, the Memorial Union sits on the shores of Lake Mendota between Helen C. White Library and the Armory (Red Gym).
 This building is most recognized for its classic architecture and bright green, orange and yellow sunburst Terrace chairs.

 We are working closely with the Wisconsin State Historical Society to preserve the historic integrity and charm of the building.
 Some of the rooms will look like they always have (only better because of cosmetic restoration) but the infrastructure behind the walls will be up to current building standards.
 We are making every effort to maintain and preserve the original charm of the building.

 The Memorial Union Reinvestment is broken into two phases.
 The first phase, completed in 2014, saw the renovation of der Stiftskeller, the Paul Bunyan room and the west wing programming spaces for the Wisconsin Union Theater, Wheelhouse Studios, Wisconsin Hoofers and the Wisconsin Union Directorate (WUD).

 The second phase includes rolling opening dates for various parts of the building.
 The Terrace was renovated and opened in spring 2016.
 The first floor (and basement and loading dock) opened in late 2016.
 The remaining floors reopened in September 2017.

-Alumni Park, the Wisconsin Alumni Association’s green space adjacent to Memorial Union, will open October 6, 2017.
+Alumni Park, the Wisconsin Alumni Association’s green space adjacent to Memorial Union, opened October 6, 2017.